Carly Gullickson

 Carly Gullickson (born November 26, 1986) is an American former professional tennis player.

 Her best singles ranking is No. 123, which she reached in July 2009.
 Her career-high doubles ranking is No. 52, achieved in April 2006 at age 19.

-She is the daughter of former Major League baseball player Bill Gullickson, and the older sister of tennis player Chelsey Gullickson.
+She is the daughter of former Major League baseball player Bill Gullickson and the older sister of former tennis player Chelsey Gullickson.

 Carly won the 2009 US Open mixed-doubles event, partnering with Travis Parrott.

-Gullickson retired from tennis in 2013.
+Gullickson retired from tennis in 2013 and began her coaching profession at Frenchman’s Reserve Country Club in Palm Beach Gardens, FL.

-She married Australian tennis coach Cameron Eagle.
-They reside in Palm Beach Gardens, Florida.